THE REVIEW PRINCIPLES OF SCIENTIFIC ARTICLES IN ADVANCES IN MECHANICAL AND MATERIALS ENGINEERING

 - Eligibility or rejection criteria are included in the review form.

 - The review is sent via a webpage of the Open Journal System (OJS) of the Advances in Mechanical and Materials Engineering journal.
+Reviews submitted in any other form will not be considered.

 - Papers may also be rejected by the Editors without undergoing review if the manuscript is outside the scope of the journal, possesses elements that are suspected to be plagiarised or is badly presented.